Last updated on December 14th, 2022 at 08:53 am

 Make Google Map your friend

-With the help of Google map look up places you want to visit, if you must ask people about directions to find your way be brief about it and ask only once.
+With the help of Google Maps lookup places, you want to visit, if you must ask people about directions to find your way be brief about it and ask only once.

 Whatever transactions you indulge in the bargain, don’t bring out huge cash for people to see when making transactions of any kind, no matter how little it seems.